 Huntsman Lake was created in 2007 by the damming of the Meander River for irrigation and power generation.
-Brushy Lagoon is a small shallow and sheltered lagoon within conservation area and production forest.
-Four Springs Lake is a trophy fishery providing excellent early and late season angling.
+Brushy Lagoon is a small shallow and sheltered lagoon within Conservation Area and Crown Land.
+Four Springs Lake was created in the 1990s specifically for recreation and is managed as a trophy fishery providing excellent early and late season angling.

-Recreational Fishery Management
+Recreational Fishery